SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 ## Steps

-After completing these steps you'll understand the general flow of development, deployment and usage of workflows on SAP Cloud Platform.
+After completing these steps you'll understand the general flow of development, deployment and usage of workflows on SAP Cloud Platform, specifically in the Cloud Foundry environment.

 ### 1. Create a new Workflow project in the SAP Web IDE Full-Stack